-- A. The provisions of the Protective and Discovery Orders shall govern handling of confidential information and the treatment of discovery procedures in this docket. - B. Electronic service shall be utilized for serving pleadings/motions and orders. - C. Any party may file and serve a petition for reconsideration pursuant to the requirements and time limits established by K.S.A.
-77-529(a)(1). - D. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders, as necessary.
+A. The provisions of the Protective and Discovery Orders shall govern discovery procedures and the treatment and handling of confidential information in this docket.

+B. Electronic service will be used in this proceeding, including this Order.

+C. Any party may file and serve a petition for reconsideration pursuant to the requirements and time limits established by K.S.A.
+77-529(a)(1).

+D. The Commission retains jurisdiction over the subject matter and parties to enter further orders as it deems necessary.